 An individual person browsing your website (technically, a unique browser cookie).
-Each user can visit your website multiple times, for example, 1 user could create 3 sessions on your website, with each session containing multiple pageviews.
-By default, each unique browser cookie will be counted as a separate user which means someone visiting your website on multiple devices (each with their own browser cookie) will mean more than 1 user is reported.
-The User ID feature allows you to track unique individuals that identify themselves on multiple devices.
+Each user can visit your website multiple times, for example, one user could create three sessions on your website, with each session containing multiple pageviews.
+By default, each unique browser cookie will be counted as a separate user which means someone visiting your website on multiple devices (each with their own browser cookie) will mean more than one user is reported.
+The user ID feature allows you to track unique individuals that identify themselves on multiple devices.

 The User Explorer report allows you to view the cookie IDs that have been created in people’s browsers.
 This allows you to see how people interact with your website across multiple sessions.

 The Users Flow report is a visual representation of how users navigate and interact with your website.
 For example, you can see the paths people take as they view the content on your website after they land.